FebinAugustine/evangelist-backend/implementation_steps.md

 ### Step 2: Establish the Domain Layer (The Core)

 1.  **Create Core Entities:**
-    *   In the `domain.model` package, create the following Kotlin data classes as JPA entities:
+    *   In the `domain.model` package, create the following Kotlin classes as JPA entities. **Important:** Use a regular `class`, not a `data class`, for entities to avoid JVM signature clashes.
-        *   `User.kt`: Must implement Spring Security's `UserDetails`.
+        *   `User.kt`: Must implement `UserDetails` and `OAuth2User`.
+Use private properties (e.g., `_email`, `_password`) and public getters to satisfy the interfaces.
+Add fields for verification and password reset tokens.
         *   `Role.kt`
         *   `AccountStatus.kt` (as an enum: `UNVERIFIED`, `ACTIVE`, `DISABLED`).
-        *   `UserProvider.kt`
+        *   `UserProvider.kt` (as an enum: `LOCAL`, `GOOGLE`, `GITHUB`).
         *   `RefreshToken.kt`
 2.  **Define Repository Interfaces:**
     *   In the `domain.repository` package, create the repository **interfaces**.
-    *   `UserRepository.kt`: Must extend `JpaRepository` and include methods like `findByEmail`, `findByVerificationCode`, etc.
+    *   `UserRepository.kt`: Must extend `JpaRepository` and include methods like `findBy_email`, `existsBy_email`, `findByVerificationCode`, and `findByPasswordResetToken`.
-    *   `RoleRepository.kt`: Must extend `JpaRepository` and include `findByNameIn`.
+    *   `RoleRepository.kt`: Must extend `JpaRepository`.
-    *   `RefreshTokenRepository.kt`, `UserProviderRepository.kt`.
+    *   `RefreshTokenRepository.kt`: Must extend `JpaRepository`.

 ---

 ### Step 3: Implement the Infrastructure Layer

-1.  **Implement Repositories:**
-    *   In the `infrastructure.db.repository` package, create the Spring Data JPA implementations of the repository interfaces defined in the domain layer.
-2.  **Create Flyway Migrations:**
+1.  **Create Liquibase Migrations:**
-    *   In `src/main/resources/db/migration`, create the necessary SQL migration scripts (`V1__...`, `V2__...`, etc.) to create all the required tables (`users`, `roles`, `user_roles`, etc.) for your PostgreSQL database.
+    *   In `src/main/resources/db/changelog`, create a master changelog file (`db.changelog-master.xml`).
+    *   Create individual XML changelog files for each schema change (e.g., `001-create-tables.xml`, `002-insert-roles.xml`).
+    *   Define your tables, columns, and constraints using Liquibase's XML format.
-3.  **Implement the Email Service:**
+2.  **Implement the Email Service:**
-    *   In the `infrastructure.email` package, create an `EmailServiceImpl.kt` that implements the `EmailService` interface from the application layer.
-This class will use `JavaMailSender` and `Thymeleaf` to send styled HTML emails.
+    *   In the `infrastructure.email` package, create an `EmailServiceImpl.kt` that implements the `EmailService` interface.
+This class will use `JavaMailSender` and `Thymeleaf` to send styled HTML emails for both account verification and password resets.
+3.  **Implement Rate Limiting:**
+    *   Create a `RateLimitingInterceptor` that uses Bucket4j to track and limit requests by IP address.
+    *   Create a `WebConfig` class that implements `WebMvcConfigurer` to register the interceptor and apply it to your API endpoints.

 ---

 ### Step 4: Implement the Application Layer (The Use Cases)

 1.  **Define Service Interfaces:**
-    *   In the `application.service` package, define the service interfaces that represent the application's use cases (e.g., `UserService.kt`, `AuthService.kt`).
+    *   In the `application.service` package, define the service interfaces: `AuthService`, `UserService`, `AdminService`, and `RefreshTokenService`.
 2.  **Create DTOs:**
-    *   In the `application.dto` package, create all necessary Data Transfer Objects for handling API requests and responses (e.g., `LoginRequest.kt`, `UserResponse.kt`, `PasswordResetRequest.kt`).
+    *   In the `application.dto` package, create all necessary Data Transfer Objects: `SignupRequest`, `LoginRequest`, `ForgotPasswordRequest`, `ResetPasswordRequest`, `ChangePasswordRequest`, `UpdateUserRolesRequest`, `UserResponse`, and `MessageResponse`.
 3.  **Implement Services:**
-    *   In a sub-package of `application.service`, create the implementations of your service interfaces (e.g., `UserServiceImpl.kt`).
-    *   This is where the core business logic resides: registering users, verifying codes, linking accounts, etc. These services will depend on the repository **interfaces** from the domain layer.
+    *   Implement the service classes (`...Impl`).
+This is where the core business logic resides: registering users, handling logins, processing password resets, managing user accounts, and performing administrative actions.

 ---

 ### Step 5: Build the Presentation Layer (The API)

 1.  **Create Controllers:**
-    *   In the `presentation.controller` package, create your REST controllers (`AuthController`, `UserController`, `AdminController`, etc.).
+    *   In the `presentation.controller` package, create your REST controllers: `AuthController`, `UserController`, `AdminController`, and `HealthCheckController`.
 2.  **Define Endpoints:**
-    *   Implement all the API endpoints as defined in the PRD.
-These endpoints should be responsible for receiving HTTP requests, validating the input (DTOs), calling the appropriate methods on the service interfaces, and returning the correct HTTP response.
+    *   Implement all the API endpoints as defined in the PRD, including the new endpoints for password management, user self-service, and administration.
 3.  **Implement Exception Handling:**
-    *   Create a `GlobalExceptionHandler.kt` with the `@RestControllerAdvice` annotation to handle custom exceptions (`InvalidTokenException`, etc.) and return clean, user-friendly JSON error messages.
+    *   Create a `GlobalExceptionHandler.kt` with the `@RestControllerAdvice` annotation to handle exceptions and return clean JSON error messages.
+    *   Create a `CustomAuthenticationEntryPoint.kt` to handle unauthenticated requests to protected API endpoints, ensuring it returns a `401 Unauthorized` status with a JSON error message instead of an HTML login page.

 ---